Gugan0905/Gugan0905/README.md

 🎓 I am Gugan S Kathiresan, a passionate AI enthusiast and a graduate student pursuing a Master of Science in Artificial Intelligence at Northeastern University, Boston.

 👨‍💻 I enjoy delving into the realm of Artificial Intelligence, with a focus on Deep Learning, Computer Vision, and Data Science.
-My academic journey has equipped me with a strong foundation in AI, and I am eager to contribute to cutting-edge projects in the field.
+My academic journey has equipped me with a strong foundation, and I am eager to contribute to cutting-edge projects in the field.

 ### 🌐 Connect with Me